Taniec z gwiazdami season 12: Scores

 Week 8: All couples danced to songs from love movies.
 Maria Niklińska and Edyta Górniak received her second perfect scores.
 Patricia Kazadi received her 5th perfect score for the Cha-cha-cha, having scored three perfect scores in a row.
 Andrzej Gołota got 21 points for his Rumba, making it the lowest score of the week.
 Dorota & Cezary were eliminated despite being 8 points from the bottom.

 Week 9: All couples danced to the most famous songs of Anna Jantar.
 Monika Pyrek received her second perfect score for the Tango and Edyta Górniak received her third perfect score for the Samba.
 Andrzej Gołota got 28 points for his Tango, making it the lowest score of the week.
 Maria & Tomasz were eliminated despite being 8 points from the bottom.

 Week 10: Patricia Kazadi received her 6th perfect score for the Rumba.
 Andrzej Gołota got 27 points for his Cha-cha-cha and 35 points for his Waltz, making it the lowest score of the week.
 Andrzej & Magdalena were on the bottom of the leaderboard for the third consecutive week.
 Andrzej & Magdalena were eliminated.

 Week 11: Patricia Kazadi got two perfect scores for her Paso Doble and Foxtrot.
 Paweł Staliński received his second perfect score for the Viennese Waltz, Monika Pyrek received her third perfect score for the Viennese Waltz and Edyta Górniak received her 4th perfect score for the Rumba.
 Patricia & Łukasz were eliminated despite receiving perfect scores.

 Week 12: Monika Pyrek, Edyta Górniak and Paweł Staliński received perfect score for the Argentine Tango.
-Edyta & Jan were eliminated despite being 3 points from the bottom.
+Edyta & Jan were eliminated despite topping the leaderboard.

 Week 13: Both Monika Pyrek and Paweł Staliński got 120 out of 120 points, making it the 4th-season finale in a row with both couples getting the highest possible score.
 Both couples had to perform three dances: their favorite Latin dance, their favorite Ballroom dance and a Freestyle.
 Monika Pyrek won the competition, having cast 55.35 percent of the votes.
 This is the second time the season's winner was on the 4th place on the judges' general scoreboard and the 6th time the winner was not on the first place according to the judges' scoreboard.